AlecChou/TESO_LibDragonWorldEvent/readme.md

 * `LibDragonWorldEvent.Dragon:execStatusFunction` : To call the method dedicated to a status when a dragon change its status from `changeStatus()`.
 * `LibDragonWorldEvent.Dragon:poped` : Called when the dragon pop
 * `LibDragonWorldEvent.Dragon:killed` : Called when the dragon is killed
-* `LibDragonWorldEvent.Dragon:waitOrFly` : Called when the dragon is now "wait or fly"
+* `LibDragonWorldEvent.Dragon:waiting` : Called when the dragon now waiting player
 * `LibDragonWorldEvent.Dragon:fight` : Called when the dragon go in fight
 * `LibDragonWorldEvent.Dragon:weak` : Called when the dragon is now weak
+* `LibDragonWorldEvent.Dragon:flying` : Called when the dragon start to fly
+* `LibDragonWorldEvent.Dragon:onLanded` : Called when the dragon just landed

 Events :